-Spoilers For ‘The Young And The Restless’: Sharon Feels Controlled By Rey
+Spoilers For 'The Young And The Restless': Sharon Feels Controlled By Rey

-Stunning new The Young and the Restless spoilers reveal that Sharon isn’t living her best life with Rey.
-Although he’s been her rock, she feels as if he’s controlling her, which makes her eye wander to her ex-husband Adam.
-Actress Sharon Case recently discussed the storyline with Soap Opera Digest, giving insight into her on-screen alter ego’s thoughts about everything.
+Stunning new The Young and the Restless spoilers reveal that Sharon isn't living her best life with Rey.
+Although he's been her rock, she feels as if he's controlling her, which makes her eye wander to her ex-husband Adam.
+Actress Sharon Case recently discussed the storyline with Soap Opera Digest, giving insight into her on-screen alter-ego's thoughts about everything.

 Ever since Adam (Mark Grossman) returned with amnesia and then remembered his details about Sharon, the couple has been drawn together.
 They both tried to fight it at different times, with her turning down a proposal from Adam to marry Rey (Jordi Vilasuso).
 Adam started another new life with Chelsea (Melissa Claire Egan), even though he never fully got his ex-wife out of his mind.

-Now that Chelsea is ill, Sharon is part of her recovery team at Adam’s request.
-Rey wasn’t thrilled, but he dealt with it anyway.
-However, after catching the exes in their home, Rey finally took his wife to task for putting Adam’s needs ahead of his.
-He asked her to stop helping Chelsea, and she went to tell her ex that she couldn’t be part of the team anymore.
+Now that Chelsea is ill, Sharon is part of her recovery team at Adam's request.
+Rey wasn't thrilled, but he dealt with it anyway.
+However, after catching the exes in their home, he finally took his wife to task for putting Adam's needs ahead of his.
+He asked her to stop helping Chelsea, and she went to tell her ex that she couldn't be part of the team anymore.

-“Sharon is only staying away from Adam for Rey and for Faith, so she’s living her life for other people, which doesn’t make her happy.
-On the other hand, you make sacrifices for the people you love,” noted Case.
+"Sharon is only staying away from Adam for Rey and for Faith, so she's living her life for other people, which doesn't make her happy.
+On the other hand, you make sacrifices for the people you love," Case noted.

 Of course, the ultimatum doesn't sit well with her.
 She appreciates everything her new husband has done for her, especially during her breast cancer fight.
 However, even though that, she felt he pushed her too much to do what he thought was best instead of what she felt she should do.